 Having a goal of self-development or spiritual improvement means that I have a sort of an expectation of myself, an expectation that I will, by effort of will, produce the required ‘goods’.
 I’m trying to be good on purpose!
 I am like the goose that is to lay the golden egg!
 That is the expectation, at any rate…

 The trouble with all this is that the task I am setting myself is jinxed from the very start.
 There never was a time when it wasn’t jinxed.
 The task of deliberate self-improvement (of producing the golden egg) is jinxed because it is rooted on the one hand in profound misunderstanding and on the other hand in astonishing unconscious arrogance.
 It is rooted in arrogance because I necessarily assume myself to have the capacity to produce the goods, I assume that I can ‘come up with it’ if I strive long enough or mightily enough, and it is rooted in misunderstanding because the simple truth of the matter is the harder I strain to produce the goods the more seized up and constipated I become.
-The me that need to be improved is the very same me that is to do the improving, as Alan Watts has wryly observed!
+The me that needs to be improved is the very same me that is to do the improving, as Alan Watts has wryly observed!
 The more I try to ‘do it on purpose’ the more I stand in my own way, and the more I stand in my own way the more impossible the whole dubious and ill-advised endeavour becomes.
 All I can really produce this way is toxicity!
+I am going to become ‘a machine for producing negativity’, which is hardly something to aspire to!

 This mix of unconscious arrogance and profound misunderstanding can hardly be expected to produce wholesome fruit and indeed it does not.
 The fruit of this tree is sour and crabby and bitter and far from nourishing anyone it is quite poisonous.
 This can be seen wherever religion has lost its original living core and degenerated into a shell of mere rules and moral pressure.
 When there is nothing but rules and moral pressure and an emphasis on surface-level appearances at the expense of honesty then the fruit of our efforts is poisoned with guilt, insincerity and resentment and instead of self-improvement what we end up with is the very opposite.
 I might manage to produce, by effort of will, for the majority of the time, the convincing appearance of virtue but underlying this apparent virtue lies its exact opposite and because I turn a blind eye to this hidden or repressed opposite, it secretly rules me.
 It is then my master.
 A vice denied is a vice empowered.